vanjohnson879/frontline-cloud-doc/content/reference/plugins/jenkins/index.md

 ## Configuration

 The plugin needs some global configuration.
-Go **Manage Jenkins**, **Configure System**, then **Global FrontLine Plugin Configuration**.
+Go **Manage Jenkins**, **Configure System**, then **Global Gatling Enterprise Plugin Configuration**.

 The [API token]({{< ref "../../admin/api_tokens" >}}) will allow Jenkins to authenticate to Gatling Enterprise.
 The API token needs the All permission.

-You can configure the API Token globally in this page, or per CI project if each project has a API Token scoped on a specific team.
+You can configure the API Token globally in this page, or per CI project if each project has an API Token scoped on a specific team.
 We recommend storing the API Token in a secret text credential, but you can also copy the content of the API Token in the second field.

 The **Address** is the address of your Gatling Enterprise API, please enter: https://cloud.gatling.io.